gchq/ConcourseTools/docs/source/deployment.rst

 .. tip::

-    You can easily generate this skeleton with
+    You can easily generate this skeleton with the :ref:`cli.dockerfile` CLI command:

     .. code:: shell

-        $ python3 -m concoursetools --docker . --include-rsa
+        $ python3 -m concoursetools dockerfile . --include-rsa

 Dockertools Reference
 ---------------------